JosephRPalmer/octopus-usage-exporter/README.md

       - ACCOUNT_NUMBER=A-ABC12E04 (Octopus Energy Account number)
       - GAS=True (Gas stat scraping)
       - ELECTRIC=True (Electric stat scraping)
+      - NG_METRICS=False (New for 0.0.24, metrics move to use a proper label format outside of metric names.
+Defaults to false with existing metric format, setting to True will enable new formatting.
+This behaviour will change in future major release.)
 - Ensure the ports exposed in the docker compose match the port referenced under PROM_PORT

 ## Docker Compose Example